theolivenbaum/resin/README.md

 In this model documents gather around "topics".

 Natural language queries are parsed into clauses, each clause into a document vector.
-A cluster (of documents) is located by reducing the clause vectors to a document by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
+A cluster (of documents) is then located by reducing the clause vectors to a single document by using vector addition/subtraction and then navigating the index graph by evaluating the cos angle between the query and the clusters.
 Then end-result of the scan is a cluster ID that also corresponds to a postings list ID.
+If the topic is a big one, the result set will be large.
+If you've managed to pinpoint a shallow cluster your result set will be smaller.

 ## Natural and scoped querying

 To

-	find documents (with title) Rambo or First Blood but only if the genre isn't "books"
+	find documents (with title) Rambo or First Blood but only if the genre isn't books

 you can use natural language or structured: